-- 7. This paper presents a set of principles to strengthen banks' risk data aggregation capabilities and risk reporting practices.
-In turn this will enhance banks' risk management.
-National supervisors expect G-SIBs to implement these principles by 2016 and will assess their implementation starting in 2013 and share with the FSB from the end of 2013. - 8.
-The adoption of these principles will enable fundamental improvements to the management of banks.
-These principles are expected to support a bank's efforts to:
+9. This paper presents a set of principles to strengthen banks' risk data aggregation capabilities and internal risk reporting practices (the Principles).
+In turn, effective implementation of the Principles is expected to enhance risk management and decision-making processes at banks.

+10. The adoption of these Principles will enable fundamental improvements to the management of banks.
+The Principles are expected to support a bank's efforts to:

-- Enhance the infrastructure for reporting key information, particularly that used by the board and senior management to identify, monitor and manage risks; - Improve the decision-making process throughout the banking organisation; - Enhance the management of information across legal entities, while facilitating a comprehensive assessment of risk exposures at the global consolidated level; - Reduce the probability and severity of losses resulting from risk management weaknesses; - Improve the speed at which information is available and hence decisions can be made; and - Improve the organisation's quality of strategic planning and the ability to manage the risk of new products and services. - 9.
-Strong risk management capabilities are an integral part of the franchise value of a bank.
-Effective implementation of the principles should increase the value of the bank.
-The Committee believes that the long-term benefits of improved risk data aggregation capabilities and risk reporting practices will outweigh the initial investment costs incurred by banks. - 10.
-For bank supervisors, these principles will complement other efforts to improve the intensity and effectiveness of G-SIB supervision.
-For resolution authorities, improved risk data aggregation should enable smoother G-SIB resolution, thereby reducing the potential recourse to taxpayers.
+- Enhance the infrastructure for reporting key information, particularly that used by the board and senior management to identify, monitor and manage risks; - Improve the decision-making process throughout the banking organisation; - Enhance the management of information across legal entities, while facilitating a comprehensive assessment of risk exposures at the global consolidated level; - Reduce the probability and severity of losses resulting from risk management weaknesses; - Improve the speed at which information is available and hence decisions can be made; and - Improve the organisation's quality of strategic planning and the ability to manage the risk of new products and services.

+11. Strong risk management capabilities are an integral part of the franchise value of a bank.
+Effective implementation of the Principles should increase the value of the bank.
+The Committee believes that the long-term benefits of improved risk data aggregation capabilities and risk reporting practices will outweigh the investment costs incurred by banks.

+12. For bank supervisors, these Principles will complement other efforts to improve the intensity and effectiveness of bank supervision.
+For resolution authorities, improved risk data aggregation should enable smoother bank resolution, thereby reducing the potential recourse to taxpayers.